£50m vision for Merthyr heritage tourism

 A centre-piece would be regenerating Cyfarthfa Castle, built for the Crawshay family, ironmasters in the 19th Century.

-Around 60,000 people already visit the castle each year but a more ambitiously conceived centre might be able to attract three to five times that number, says the report.
+About 60,000 people already visit the castle each year but a more ambitiously conceived centre might be able to attract three to five times that number, says the report.

 Titanic Belfast - which opened in 2012 to coincide with the centenary of the ship's sinking - had 771,038 visitors last year and Eden Project in Cornwall had more than a million visitors.